 Today, Human Resources is a multi-billion dollar industry filled with possibilities.
 Although once regarded as an administrative function within a business, HR has evolved and individuals working in this most people-centric of professions can pursue dynamic, varied and creative career paths.

 But that’s not all: The HR field is about as close to ubiquitous as you can get.
 It cuts across all verticals, from tech to retail to healthcare to manufacturing.
 Wherever firms are hiring there are opportunities — and even when a company isn’t big enough to have a dedicated HR department, somebody still has to fulfill the requirements of the role (or roles).
 According to the Bureau of Labor Statistics, the occupation of human resources manager alone is projected to grow at a rate of 9% between 2014 and 2024.

-But if HR is everywhere, then what are the most in-demand roles?
+But if HR is everywhere, then what are the best HR jobs?
+More specifically, what are the most in-demand roles?
 Where does an HR paycheck stretch the furthest?
 And what does Indeed’s 15 million-strong reviews database tell us about which companies are the best places to work for HR professionals?
 Our data science team crunched the numbers.
 Here are the answers.

 Recruiter #1 for most in-demand jobs